 When we combine everyday protective measures, we do our part in protecting our community and minimizing the health impacts of COVID-19 at Western.

 For more information regarding cloth face coverings and masks, please review:

 Face Mask FAQs

 Yes!
-Western will be providing every employee with two cloth face coverings to be used when on campus.
+In accordance with state policy, Western will be providing every employee with two cloth face coverings to be used when on campus.
 They can be ordered through the Western Marketplace and the cost of the face coverings will be borne by the requesting department.